 - Yellow burnt tips on leaves.

 Once you identify nutrient burn, carefully remove the damaged parts of the plants.
-Get rid of all damaged leaves, and trace clusters of calyxes back to their branch and remove the whole lot.
+Get rid of all damaged leaves.
+Trace clusters of calyxes back to their branch and remove the whole lot.
 Use pH balanced water (between 6.0 and 6.5 if using soil, or between 5.5 and 6.0 if using a hydroponics system) to flush out your growing medium.

 There are specialized plant tonics on the market that you can use to nurse your plants back to health.
-When you begin feeding your Super Silver Haze crop once again, begin with half the nutrients you used before and monitor carefully.
+When feeding your Super Silver Haze crop again, start with half the nutrients you used before and monitor carefully.

-It is essential to ensure there is ample time between feeding and watering; or else the roots of your plants won’t be able to take in enough oxygen.
-Overwatering is arguably the most common mistake made by novice growers who don’t realize that they are drowning their precious crop!
+It is essential to ensure there is ample time between feeding and watering.
+Otherwise, the roots of your plants won’t be able to take in enough oxygen.
+Overwatering is arguably the most common mistake made by novice growers.
+They don’t realize that they are drowning their precious crop!

 Perhaps the main symptom of overwatering is drooping leaves.
-This happens because the leaves of the Super Silver Haze plants are so laden with water that they are curling in on themselves.
+This happens because the leaves of the Super Silver Haze plants are filled with water, and curl in on themselves.
 Another sign of overwatering is yellowing leaves.

-4 – Make sure your Super Silver Haze is grown in relatively high humidity
+4 – Make Sure You Grow Your Super Silver Haze in Relatively High Humidity

-It is important to understand the relationship between humidity and cannabis plants.
+It is essential to understand the relationship between humidity and cannabis plants.
 As you know, plants respire CO2 from the environment via their leaves.
 During this process, they lose a portion of the water previously retained.
-In dry air, plants lose more water when respiring than in moist air, which quickly reduces the moisture content in the plants.
+In dry air, plants lose more water when respiring than in moist air.
+This process quickly reduces the moisture content in the plants.

-It is an effective tactic, but reduces their CO2 intake which leads to cell death and limp cannabis plants.
-When humidity levels are too high, you decrease the amount of air in the growing medium, suffocating the plants and enhancing the risk of root rot.
+It is an effective tactic but reduces their CO2 intake, which leads to cell death and limp cannabis plants.
+When humidity levels are too high, you decrease the amount of air in the growing medium.
+You could inadvertently suffocate the plants and enhance the risk of root rot.

-If you are growing Super Silver Haze for the first time, you may need to experiment with humidity levels to get everything right.
+When growing Super Silver Haze for the first time, you may need to experiment with humidity levels.
 The temperature of your grow room also dictates how humid it should be, but here is a starting guide:

 RELATIVE HUMIDITY GUIDE FOR GROWING SUPER SILVER HAZE